 “Let us leave that business behind, shall we?
 Second, I must find out what the Megarchon intends.”

-Berganza didn't think her intentions boded anything good for the great-grandson—or most other people, but that was to be expected.
+Berganza didn't think her intentions boded anything good for the great-grandson—or practically anybody else, but that was to be expected.

 Being both in my employment and already dead, he could afford to speak ill of the Megarchon.